Community Care in Reach™

 CareZONE: Mobilizing care in the community

-CareZONE is an innovative mobile health program that brings together partners in preventive care, addiction services, and harm reduction to serve individuals not well-connected to health care, experiencing homelessness and/or battling addiction.
+CareZONE is an innovative mobile health program that brings together partners in preventive care, addiction services, and harm reduction to serve individuals not well-connected to health care, experiencing homelessness and/or living with addiction.
 In its pilot phase, the van will provide services in Dudley Square and the West End, communities with high numbers of fatal opioid overdoses.

 Using an innovative partnership model, CareZONE will combat the opioid epidemic with accessible, on-demand care.
 Experienced staff from Boston Health Care for the Homeless Program and the Boston Public Health Commission’s AHOPE program will provide a range of services on the van and connect patients to community health centers, treatment programs, or specialty care.